stephband/literal/README.md

 data-binding, that wouldn't make sense.
 Literal is comfortable working mutably or immutably.

-## Literal for NodeJS
+## Literal for Deno

 Literal comes with a build script for the static render of files with a `.literal` extension.
-Files are built to their equivalent without the extension in the same location.
+Files are built in place without the extension in the same location.
 Literal will render `.html.literal`, `.css.literal`, `.svg.literal` and other `.literal` files.

 ```
-> node ./index.js
+> make literal
 ```